Pieds-noirs: The pied-noir population as part of the total Algerian population

 In the Algiers metropolitan area, Europeans accounted for 35.7% of the population.
 In the metropolitan area of Bône, they accounted for 40.5% of the population.
-The département of Oran, a rich European-developed agricultural land of 16,520 km^{2} (6,378 sq. miles) stretching between the cities of Oran and Sidi-Bel-Abbès, and including them, was the area of highest pied-noir density outside of the cities, with the pieds-noirs accounting for 33.6% of the population of the département in 1959.
+The département of Oran, a rich European-developed agricultural land of 16,520 km2 stretching between the cities of Oran and Sidi-Bel-Abbès, and including them, was the area of highest pied-noir density outside of the cities, with the pieds-noirs accounting for 33.6% of the population of the département in 1959.